hack2skill/oneAPI-GenAI-Hackathon-2023/Tenacious/readme.md

 This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed<br>

 # Future Scope
-- For future we will develop a user friendly web application using Flask.
+- We will develop a user friendly web application using Flask.
 - In this we have only used a car as a product, but in future we will use different product like food product, beauty and fashion products.
 - Then we need to train a segmentation model for these products and then deployed it on Intel Cloud and hence use the Intel OneAPI Toolkit.